 , Aichi University of the Arts and a professor of Tokyo University of the Arts

 More detailed profile：

 was born in Japan on June 4, 1964.
-He has made first animated film at 13 years old.
+He made first animated film at 13 years old.
 Between 1983 and 1987, he studied painting at Tokyo Zokei University

 .
 While a student, he has worked in art assistance and special effects modeling for Majors movies.
-Same time he was influenced from short animated films in Canada, Russia, and Europe.
+Same time he was influenced by short animated films in Canada, Russia, and Europe.
 After graduation, he started his career as an animation background artist at Mukuo Studio.
 In 1989, he left the studio to work freelance.
 In 1993, he founded Yamamura Animation, Inc. with his wife Sanae

 .
 In 2002, He signed a contract with Acme Filmworks

 as an animation director.
 Yamamura has created many short animation films using a variety of techniques.
 "Mt.
 Head"